mehulparmar4ever/TodayWidget/README.md

 An example app with a Today Widget with Swift 4, Xcode 9.

 #API
-- Dummy API also implemented, for wasy understanding.
+- Dummy API also implemented, for easy understanding.
-- Simple , wasy UI with TableView
+- Simple , easy UI with TableView

 #How to use
 1. Build and run